 These Slow Cooker Short Ribs are outrageously good.
 No collection of words can fully capture their glorious flavor, aroma, and tenderness, and they are really easy to make.
 Enjoy on its own, or pair with Saffron Rice or Rice Pilaf to soak up all the glorious sauce.

-It’s almost unfair how good and easy this recipe is, but I suppose if you start with a piece of beef as magical as short ribs, it’s bound to be great.
+It’s almost unfair how good and easy this recipe is, but I suppose if you start with a cut of meat as magical as short ribs, it’s bound to be great.
 Much like Prime Rib or a cut of Beef Tenderloin, you just can’t go wrong.

 Incredible tenderness – It’s unreal how tender the beef gets when it cooks low and slow, and it shreds like a dream.
 It’s one of the few cuts of meat that really does seem to melt in your mouth.

 It smells amazing – So much of our experience eating food is influenced by our sense of smell, and this is an incredibly aromatic dish.
 Getting to smell this dish cooking for 6 hours might be even better than eating it.
 The aroma is that incredible, and always makes me really excited to sit down for dinner.

 With that said, this isn’t a “throw everything in” crockpot recipe.
 We will take a few minutes to sear the beef first, and let me tell you, this makes ALL THE DIFFERENCE.
 Believe me, I tested it.

 I tested a batch without searing the beef, just to see how big of a difference it makes, and it’s huge.
 It didn’t even taste like the same dish.

 It’s just like at the restaurant, with the best flavor and tenderness!